ent/ent/doc/md/tutorial-todo-gql.md

 ## Connect Ent to GQL

-After the gqlgen assets where generated, we're ready to connect Ent to gqlgen and start running our server.
+After the gqlgen assets were generated, we're ready to connect Ent to gqlgen and start running our server.
 This section contains 5 steps, follow them carefully :).

 **1\.** Install the GraphQL extension for Ent